TM312/mllrs.io/content/articles/deploying-using-terraform-google-cloud.md.md

 ```

 We configure each provider in a separate configuration file to separate concerns and a better overview.
 In order to interact with our Github account we need to have a Github Access token with the necessary rights.
-Therefore we log into our account on <a href="https://github.com">Github.com</a>, select 'Settings' -> 'Developer settings' -> 'Personal access token' -> 'Generate new token'.
+Therefore we log into our account on <NuxtLink href="https://github.com">Github.com</NuxtLink>, select 'Settings' -> 'Developer settings' -> 'Personal access token' -> 'Generate new token'.
 The necessary permissions are 'repo', 'admin:org', and 'delete_repo'.
-For details, see <a href="https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token">here</a>.
+For details, see <NuxtLink href="https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token">here</NuxtLink>.

 Now, we can create a new configuration file 'github.tf' (`touch github.tf`) and add the following code:
 ```tf[github.tf]